Integrated Reproductive, Maternal and Newborn Health (IRMNH) – VFM Benchmarking and CEASierra Leone

-The IRMNH program is a five-year program which supported the use of a nationwide comprehensive package of reproductive, maternal and newborn health care services across Sierra Leone.
+The IRMNH program is a five-year programme which supported the use of a nationwide comprehensive package of reproductive, maternal and newborn health care services across Sierra Leone.
 The programme is innovative in that it brings together major implementing partners in the health sector to support the Ministry of Health and Sanitation under one umbrella programme.

 LAMP conducted a regional Value for Money Benchmarking Study and Cost Effectiveness Analysis of the IRMNH program.
 The VfM benchmarking was a desk-based review of the value for money performance indicators of the program together with other similar programmes in Sierra Leone and the West African region using available programme documents.
-Also, using the Spectrum Policy Modelling System Software and programme data made available, the Cost Effectiveness Analysis of the program was also conducted to estimate the potential impact of the IRMNH intervention.
+Also, using the Spectrum Policy Modelling System Software and programme data made available, the Cost Effectiveness Analysis of the program was conducted to estimate the potential impact of the IRMNH intervention.

 - Estimated cost per DALY averted was lower than at the end of the programme compared to the original estimate in the business case